alcrene/publish-to-pypi/README.md

 (The procedure is the same for the first or subsequent releases.)

 - Tag the latest commit with an RC version number: `v0.1.0-rc.1`
-  + This *must* be the latest commit.
   + Make sure to use a [SemVer](https://semver.org/) so that build tools recognize the version number.
+  + The GitHub actions will always build and publish the latest commit with a SemVer tag.
   + Versions prefixed with `v` is the most common standard, and some tools may expect it.
   + Separating numbers – like `-rc.1` – ensures that they order properly with versions like `-rc.11`.
-  + `setuptools_scm` will parse the version from the tag name and produce a nice number for the package: `0.1.0-rc1`
+  + `setuptools_scm` will parse the version from the tag name and produce a nice number for the package: `0.1.0-rc1`.

 - Push the tag to GitHub

 - Trigger the `build.yml` action manually.
   + Alternatively, make a new release with the GitHub UI.
+    (Unfortunately, there seems to be an issue with automatically triggered builds.
+See below.)

 - If the build looks OK, trigger the `publish-on-testpypi.yml` manually from the Actions menu.